 How Meniere’s Disease Symptoms May Limit Your Ability to Work

-- Understanding and carrying out simple instructions
+- Understand and carry out simple verbal instructions

 Secondly, the SSA will also review what jobs you did in the past.
 If you can still hold some kind of job, they’ll reject your SSD application.
 But if you cannot perform past tasks, the SSA will try to find another job that fits your new limitations.
-If none exists, the SSA may approve your application.
+If none exists, the SSA may approve your benefits.

 You May Qualify for Free Legal Assistance